ben-denham/jupyter-project-template/README.md

 You can run [mypy](https://mypy.readthedocs.io/en/stable/) type-checking on your modules with: `make mypy`.

+## Exporting Notebooks

+You can run `make notebook-export` to generate HTML copies of your notebooks in `notebooks/export`, with code-cell toggling.

 ## Deployment

 If you want to package up the Voilà app as a self-contained Docker